Storytelling With Data Redesign P3

 There is so much I want to say about the value of makeovers, but that’s a topic for an entirely different post.
-It’s my honest opinion that participating in exercises such as these the best way to learn short from having a great team to push you every day.
-I share a few specific suggestions on how to get going in a past post if you’re looking for more encouragement.
+It's my honest opinion that participating in exercises such as these the best way to learn short of having a great team to push you every day.

 As more proof of the value, these makeovers can bring you, I have had the pleasure of collaborating with Craig Dewar who I met at a #MakeoverMonday hosted by Fi Gordon in Sydney.
 There is no community like the Tableau community.
 These makeovers keep making us tighter and tighter.
 Craig has been silently helping make sense of my writing this whole week.
 You can read his approach to the makeover on his blog.

 Time for the redesign!

 We don’t see makeovers from Cole often, so this is a rare treat.
 As a student of storytelling with data and a huge fan of her work, I am going to align this redesign with her values as closely as possible.
 Cole shares her guiding principles in a separate post you can read for more details.

 How I put Cole's sever principles into practice

 Be clear on intent Instead enriching the data for consumers to explore, I chose to state one clear point for the users.

 The right graph creates an “aha” moment I could make a contrived argument for the "aha" of this trend line, but I'll save you the time.
 I don't think I found a shiny diamond in the rough.
 I have seen others do a good job pulling out gems like Mike Cisneros, but I wasn't as successful.
 So, instead of over exerting myself I practiced simplicity.
 The only "aha" I present is that there isn't much of one 😕